 - Having found the readings, finding the collect of the day is relatively simple.
-Remember there is only one collect of the day. - ♦ Step 1.
+Remember there is only one collect of the day. - ◆ Step 1.
 Check the day of the month in For All the Saints (pp. 25-26) to see if it is a special day.
 If it is designated as a principal Feast, Holy Day, Memorial or Commemoration, use the collect found in 'The Proper for Saints Days' (For All the Saints, pp. 39ff) - ♦ Step 2.
-If the calendar on pp. 25 to 36 does not designate the day as mentioned in step one, then the day is a feria and the collect for the previous Sunday is used.
+If the calendar on pp. 25 to 36 does not designate the day as mentioned in step one, then the day is a feria and the collect for the previous Sunday is used. - ♦ Step 3.
+If the day is a principle Feast or Holy Day with a First Evensong, the collect of the day for the First Evensong, Morning Prayer and the Second Evensong are to be used.
+It is possible to have a different collect of the day at Morning Prayer (say for a feria) from the one for Evensong if the latter is a First Evensong.